syncfusion-content/javascript-docs/js/PivotChart/Export.md

 title: Export
 description: export
 platform: js
-control: OlapChart
+control: PivotChart
 documentation: ug
 ---

 #Exporting

-The OlapChart control can be exported to the following file formats.
+The PivotChart control can be exported to the following file formats.

 * Excel
 * Word